Note: This article was updated in March 2023 with the latest information on MLOps software and service providers.

-The maturity of MLOps practices used in business today varies widely, according to Edwin Webster, a data scientist who started the MLOps consulting practice a year ago for Neal Analytics and wrote an article defining MLOps.
+The maturity of MLOps practices used in business today varies widely, according to Edwin Webster, a data scientist who started the MLOps consulting practice for Neal Analytics and wrote an article defining MLOps.
 At some companies, data scientists still squirrel away models on their personal laptops, others turn to big cloud-service providers for a soup-to-nuts service, he said.

 Two MLOps Success Stories

 Webster shared success stories from two of his clients.